 A front rack offers an additional mounting spot for gear.
 It is a secondary option after a rear rack as it adds weight to the bike's front wheel and can affect steering and balance.
 Front racks are popular mostly with touring cyclists who carry large volumes of gear.
 Heavier items are stored in the front panniers which improves bike handling.

 There are many different pannier options for configuring a useful bike commuting or bike touring set up.
 One main point to consider is how much you want to carry.
 Some bags have distinct advantages over others when it comes to hauling specific items and load weight.
 For instance, experienced commuters usually prefer lightweight panniers with lots of organization pockets for a laptop, change of clothes, and small bits.
-The touring set up, however, is usually more simple, designed to carry larger items (tents, sleeping bags), and endure the daily beating of traveling through a multitude of weather conditions and over various terrain.
+If you are cycling the Great Allegheny Passage you may want to keep the panniers more simple.
+Panniers with less dividers are designed to carry larger items (tents, sleeping bags), and endure the daily beating of traveling through a multitude of weather conditions and over various terrain.
 When maneuverability and simplicity are key, racks and panniers are a good solution.